 Death of a current student or faculty member

-eSomethin will handle the death of a current student or faculty member as follows: a single story titled “In Memoriam” with the deceased’s official school photo, or a picture chosen by the editorial staff and adviser from those submitted to eSomethin.
+eSomethin will address the death of a current student or faculty member as follows: a single story titled “In Memoriam” with the deceased’s official school photo, or a picture chosen by the editorial staff and adviser from those submitted to eSomethin.
 Obituaries will be approximately 200-words in length, and include factual information like the the deceased’s hobbies, interests, birth and death dates.

 eSomethin welcomes student opinions and encourages eSomethin staff, Perrysburg students, and guest authors to submit content for publication